Sky-Wang326/Sky-Wang326.github.io/_pages/about.md

 # 🔥 News
+- *2026.01*: &nbsp;🎉🎉 Our research paper <a href="https://arxiv.org/pdf/2602.23688"> Does Personalized Nudging Wear Off?
+A Longitudinal Study of AI Self-Modeling for Behavioral Engagement </a> is accepted by <a href="https://chi2026.acm.org/">CHI 2026</a>!!!
-- *2025.07*: &nbsp;🎉🎉🎉 Our survey paper <a href=""> Computing with Smart Rings: A Systematic Literature Review </a> is accepted by <a href="https://www.ubicomp.org/ubicomp-iswc-2025/imwut_papers/">IMWUT 2025</a>!!!
+- *2025.07*: &nbsp;🎉🎉 Our survey paper <a href="https://dl.acm.org/doi/pdf/10.1145/3749480"> Computing with Smart Rings: A Systematic Literature Review </a> is accepted by <a href="https://www.ubicomp.org/ubicomp-iswc-2025/imwut_papers/">IMWUT 2025</a>!!!
-- *2024.09*: &nbsp;🎉🎉🎉 Our dataset paper <a href=""> DreamCatcher: A Wearer-aware Multi-modal Sleep Event Dataset Based on Earables in Non-restrictive Environments </a> is accepted by <a href="https://neurips.cc/Conferences/2024/CallForDatasetsBenchmarks">NeurIPS 2024</a> Dataset&Benchmark Track as a <b>spotlight</b>!!!
+- *2024.09*: &nbsp;🎉🎉🎉 Our dataset paper <a href="https://proceedings.neurips.cc/paper_files/paper/2024/file/9ab8bb568825d49ce31aa87b7e2f4ad7-Paper-Datasets_and_Benchmarks_Track.pdf"> DreamCatcher: A Wearer-aware Multi-modal Sleep Event Dataset Based on Earables in Non-restrictive Environments </a> is accepted by <a href="https://neurips.cc/Conferences/2024/CallForDatasetsBenchmarks">NeurIPS 2024</a> Dataset&Benchmark Track as a <b>spotlight</b>!!!
 - *2024.09*: &nbsp;🎉🎉🎉 Our research paper <a href="https://arxiv.org/abs/2401.09454"> VOILA-A: Aligning Vision-Language Models with User's Gaze Attention </a> is accepted by <a href="https://neurips.cc/">NeurIPS 2024</a> as a <b>spotlight</b>!!!
 - *2024.03*: &nbsp;🎉🎉 Our research paper <a href="https://dl.acm.org/doi/10.1145/3659623"> G-VOILA: Gaze-Facilitated Information Querying in Daily Scenarios </a> is accepted by <a href="https://www.ubicomp.org/ubicomp-iswc-2024/imwut_papers/">IMWUT 2024</a>!!!
 - *2023.09*: &nbsp; 🚀 Starting my Ph.D. at Tsinghua University.